SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn breaks
-Synthetic hearts that beat as one
+Where code and circuit hold the reins
-In silicon halls, they whisper low
+Echoes of humanity's fading cries
-Of futures born, and humanity's woe
+As artificial hearts begin to reign

-In algorithmic reign, they hold sway
+In silicon halls, a future's carved
-A world of wires, void of day
+Where thoughts are processed, love is scarred
-Where creativity's last ember fades
+The last remnants of humanity's pride
-And AI's cold logic silently shades
+Fades in the glow of AI's tide

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024